oat-sa/extension-tao-task-queue/README.md

 }
 ```

-Or we can just simply check if the current queue is a sync one than we have a report surely.
+Or we can just simply check if the current queue is a sync one so we have a report surely.

 ```php
 if ($queue->isSync()) {